 Budget

-The EU budget is drafted by the European Commission and then decided by the Council of Ministers and the European Parliament.
+The EU budget is drafted by the European Commission and is then decided by the Council of Ministers and the European Parliament through a budget procedure where Parliament has the last word on expenditures – except for agricultural spending.

 The income side of the budget is decided solely by the Council through customs duties, agricultural levels, fines, 1% of the VAT base, plus a GNP-related contribution.

-There is a ceiling on total EU income (own resources) which must be below 1.24 % of the total GNP.
-The budget can only go beyond 1.24 % by unanimous agreement among member states.
+There is a ceiling on total EU income (own resources) which must be below 1.27 % of the total EU GNP.
+The budget can only go over that by unanimous agreement among member states.

 Notes